antor44/Acquisition4microcontrollers/README.md

 1 Arduino UNO/Mega

-1 Prototype board or a shield with mini-prototype board
+1 Breadboard or a shield with mini-Breadboard

 1 Remote control